PackageKit/PackageKit/backends/dnf/README.md

 It uses the following libraries:

- * libhif : for tieing all the libraries below together
+ * libdnf : for tieing all the libraries below together
  * librepo : checking and downloading repository metadata
- * hawkey : for depsolving
  * rpm : for actually installing the packages on the system

-It also uses a lot of internal glue to hold all the pieces together.
-These have mostly been reused from the Zif project, hence all the Hif prefixes everywhere.

 These are some key file locations: